Management Sciences & Methods

 Who Is Getting a Bachelor’s Degree in Management Sciences & Methods?

 At the countrywide level, the racial-ethnic distribution of management science majors is as follows:

 |Black or African American||443|

 |Hispanic or Latino||748|

-Management Science appeals to people across the globe.
+Americans aren’t the only ones with an interest in Management Science.
 About 14.2% of those with this major are international students.
 The most popular countries for students from outside the country are: